LoopKit/LoopCaregiver/fastlane/testflight.md

 You do not need to fill out the next form.
 That is for submitting to the app store.

+## Create LoopCaregiver App in App Store Connect (Optional)

+If you have created a LoopCaregiver app in App Store Connect before with a bundle ID that matches `com.TEAMID.loopkit.LoopCaregiver`, with TEAMID matching your team id, you can skip this section as well.

+1. Go to the [apps list](https://appstoreconnect.apple.com/apps) on App Store Connect and click the blue "plus" icon to create a New App.
+    * Select "iOS".
+    * Select a name: this will have to be unique, so you may have to try a few different names here, but it will not be the name you see on your phone, so it's not that important.
+    * Select your primary language.
+    * Choose the bundle ID that matches `com.TEAMID.loopkit.LoopCaregiver`, with TEAMID matching your team id.
+    * SKU can be anything; e.g. "123".
+    * Select "Full Access".
+1. Click Create

+You do not need to fill out the next form.
+That is for submitting to the app store.

 ## Create Building Certficates

 1. Go back to the "Actions" tab of your LoopWorkspace repository in github.